 - For key stage 3 is 3.5 hours per week

 - For key stage 4 is 4 hours per week

 Key Stage 3

-Students are taught English in groups set according to their ability in years 8-11 and from September this will also include year 7.
-There is however always the opportunity for students to change sets should their progress merit it.
+Students are sometimes taught English in groups set according to their ability and sometimes in mixed groups depending on the best arrangements for a particular year group.
+If students are in sets there is always the opportunity for students to change sets should their progress merit it.
 The school runs a two week timetable based on 1 hour lessons.
 Students study 7 periods of English per fortnight in KS3

 We place a particular importance on developing our pupils’ reading, writing and critical thinking skills and are embedding the Skills for Writing and Let’s Think in English pedagogies into lessons.

 Students follow the EDEXCEL specification for both English Language and English Literature.
 Copies of these syllabi are available at www.edexcel.org.uk.

 There are useful web-sites to help with revision at BBC Bitesize and learn.co.uk, www.poetryarchive.org amongst others.

 - Read and respond to extracts from 19th Century literature and from 20th and 21st Century non-fiction texts.

 - Read critically and ensure texts are understood in detail.